-Finally arriving at the hill of Golgotha, Jesus was affixed to the crossbeam and raised into place.
+Finally arriving at the hill of execution, Jesus was affixed to the crossbeam and raised into place.
 Along with him, two other crosses were also raised, each bearing a criminal condemned to death.
-A placard placed above Jesus’ head identified him as “the king of the Jews.”
-The solders gambled for Jesus’ belongings and shook their head.
+A placard meant to shame and mock was placed above Jesus’ head saying, “the king of the Jews.”
+The solders gambled for Jesus’ clothes.
 The leaders who had engineered this moment laughed.
 From the cross, Jesus spoke: “Father, forgive them; for they do not know what they are doing.”

 Watching from a distance, you would have thought you were seeing the ignominious end of folks who had run afoul of the harsh edge of Roman justice.
 Standing near, you would have heard a different perspective.
 Roman soldiers laughed, saying, “If you really are special, if you really are the King of the Jews, then save yourself!”
 The religious leaders said something similar, “He saved others; let him save himself… if he is the Messiah, God’s chosen one.”
 These mocking quips reveal their assumptions.

 The Roman soldiers couldn’t imagine a king who didn’t wield the power of violence.
 You got to be king because you could do violence to others while keeping others from doing violence to you.
 Torture and death demonstrated your actual status.
 If you really had been a king, you weren’t one anymore.
 Most likely, you had never been a king to begin with.
 The very idea was laughable.